< back to Blog home

 As raw materials became scarce leading up to the second world war, the British were adjusting their recipes to create an ale that was cost-effective and kept a great flavor.
 Old English beer recipes required work that was no longer sustainable, and the concept for bitters became a work in progress.

 Shortly after World War II, English bitters were a staple in British pubs and eateries.
-Soon after, American breweries adopted the new favorite and began making their adaptations, leading to the American Pale Ale (APA).
+Soon after, American breweries adopted the new favorite and began making their adaptations, leading to the most well-know American beer - American Pale Ale (APA).

 Since the inspiration for the APA stems from the creation of bitters, you’ll often find many similarities between the two English beer styles.
 Though APA and IPA beer history aren’t as complex as the story behind English bitters, it’s undoubtedly the beer style most authentic in its roots.